betaglot/betaglot/docs/encyclopedia/Systema/WhatBeta.md

 - Everything is an Object, like Python

-Each BetaFactor is composed of problems and theorems.
+Each BetaType is composed of problems and theorems.
 Problems all have solutions, they aren't proven valid yet, but are still useful for development.
 Pertainent negative.
 Science proves hypotheses wrong.
 NullHypotheses.

 Eco doesn't have any problems or theorems